 Protect the tree roots from soil compaction, paving, or mechanical damage.
 Remember that tree roots extend 2 to 3 times the width of the canopy.
 Roots are required for structural stability and for supplying water and nutrients.
 The amount of damage a tree can suffer from root loss depends on how close the cut is made to the trunk.
-Severing one major root can cause the loss drip line
+Severing one major root can cause the loss of 5-20% of the root system.